0x1d/drift-keeper/README.md

 ### Panopticon

 This is basically the monitoring stack consisting of a Prometheus and Grafana instance.
-As every bot is accompanied by a Prometheus instance, the Prometheus of the Panopticon is configured to scrape the `/federate` endpoint of all available instances to centralize all monitoring.
+As every bot is accompanied by a Prometheus instance, the Prometheus of the Panopticon is configured to scrape the `/federate` endpoint of all available instances to centralize monitoring of all servers, bots and wallets.

 ## Prerequisites